 Types of Vacation Homes

 There are many types of vacation homes that do well as investment properties in the Asheville area.
-Here are few of the more common types, but this not an exhaustive list.
+Here are a few common types (but this not an exhaustive list).

 Log Cabins in the Woods